 ENDANGERED SPECIES: The Corps has performed an initial review of the application, and the U.S. Fish and Wildlife Service (USFWS) Information for Planning and Consultation (IPaC) to determine if any threatened, endangered, proposed, or candidate species, as well as the proposed and final designated critical habitat may occur in the vicinity of the proposed project.
-Based on this initial review, the Corps has made a preliminary determination that the proposed project may affect species and critical habitat listed below.
-No other ESA-listed species or critical habitat will be affected by the proposed action.
+Based on this initial review, the Corps has made a preliminary determination that the proposed project will not affect any listed species or critical habitat.